Felixim0/wfh/README.md

 Only have access to basic numbers like weekly fuel cost, daily comute time and don't want to spend ages calculating the statistics above?

-Using only your sallery, hours/day travelled, office atttendance percentage and fuel type, you can easily get the stats using this application!
+Using only your salary, hours/day travelled, office atttendance percentage and fuel type, you can easily get the stats using this application!

 # Installing
 Visit the GitHub pages: